 A major focus of the program is on skill development, which is achieved through a safe and positive environment.
 In addition to skill development, each year group will have a different theoretical focus.
 Year 7 – Literacy and Numeracy related to AFL.
 Year 8 – Injury Rehabilitation and Umpiring.
 Year 9 – Coaching and Team Management and Year 10 – STEM and AFL.

 The football teams will be involved in:

 Opportunities will exist for students.
 Participants will have the opportunity to interact with our local primary schools to run coaching clinics and participate in development and /information sessions with the primary school students.

 THE SELECTION PROCESS

 Selection is based on evidence of a positive academic record and football training attitude combined with the necessary skills and experience in Australian Rules Football.
-The student’s current school and club will provide this information.
-(An Applicant who has have not received access to quality coaching but shows potential will be taken into consideration).
+An applicant who has have not received access to quality coaching but shows potential will be taken into consideration.

 Ready to apply?
-Download and complete the application form and return to the college.
+Please download, complete and submit the application with supporting documents to the school.